frumbert/moodle-report_cpd_menu/ReadMe.txt

 Compatibility

-Moodle 1.9.3 to 1.9.7
+Moodle 2.2+

 How to install

 - Unzip the package
-- Drop the 'cpd' folder into admin/reports
+- Drop the 'moodle-report_cpd' folder into /reports
 - Launch Moodle and click on Site Admin/Notifications

 Setting up the report fields